-The vegetation assessment focuses on the components that have the greatest relevance in terms of value and sensitivity, and that are likely to be affected by the Project.
-To achieve this objective, specific effects assessment indicators (EAIs) are identified for consideration during the environmental effects assessment.
+The wildlife assessment focuses on the components that have the greatest relevance in terms of value and sensitivity, and that are likely to be affected by the Project.
+To achieve this objective, specific EAIs are identified for consideration during the environmental effects assessment.
 Identified EAIs are used to predict the effects of the Project on the terrestrial ecosystem.
-The following sections provide summaries of the proposed vegetation EAIs for the EA (Table 2-1).
-Changes in measures (Table 2-1) are used to predict effects to the abundance and distribution of vegetation EAIs.
+The following sections provide summaries of the proposed wildlife EAIs (Table 2-1), including the rationale for selection of EAIs (Table 2-2).
+Changes in measures (Table 2-1) are used to predict effects to the abundance and distribution of wildlife EAIs.